Oaxaca en la historia y en el mito: Using a Codex

 John Pohl, an American academic, speculates that codices were portable scripts, or storyboards, for celebrating historical events.
-The codices could be displayed " while a poet recited the text to musical accompaniment, and actors in costume performed parts of the saga.
+As illustrated in the mural, the codices could be displayed "while a poet recited the text to musical accompaniment, and actors in costume performed parts of the saga."

-Arturo García Bustos as a pre-hispanic character
+Arturo García Bustos as a prehispanic character

-Below on the right is a blowup from the image above, interpreting a codex.
+The two images below bear a striking resemblance-if you let your imagination wander a bit.
 The image on the left is Garcia Bustos taken 30+ years after he painted the mural.
-The two images below bear a striking resemblance.
-Garcia Bustos does not tell us that he pictured himself on the mural in the scene interpreting a codex.
+On the right.
+Is it also Garcia Bustos.
+He does not tell us that he pictured himself in a wizened elder on the mural.
 But it seems plausible.
-This might be one of several examples of how Arturo García Bustos added a personal touch mixed to the mural with perhaps a hint of irony, or humor.
+This might be one of several examples of how Arturo García Bustos added a personal touch to the mural mixed with perhaps a hint of irony, or humor.